What is DSS

 To be eligible to apply, you must:

-When DSS receives the above documentation of the disability, you will be contacted to schedule an appointment with a DSS specialist to discuss appropriate accommodations, support services, and academic programs through an interactive process.
+When DSS has received your DSS application and disability documentation we will contact you to schedule an appointment with a DSS Specialist.
+We will discuss appropriate accommodations, support services, and academic programs through an interactive process with you at this appointment.

 DSS Student Learning Outcomes (SLOs)